FRL: Federated Rank Learning: Conclusions

 \section{Conclusions}

-We designed a novel collaborative learning algorithm, called \emph{\textbf{F}ederated \textbf{S}upermask \textbf{L}earning} (FSL), to address the issues of robustness to poisoning and communication efficiency in existing FL algorithms.
-We argue that a core reason for the susceptibility of existing FL algorithms to poisoning is the use of arbitrary values in their model updates.
-Hence, in FSL, we use ranks of edges of a randomly initialized neural network contributed by collaborating clients to find a global ranking and then use a subnetwork based only on the top edges.
-Use of rankings in a fixed range restricts the space available to poisoning adversaries to craft malicious updates, and also allows FSL to use sophisticated communication reduction methods.
+We designed a novel collaborative learning algorithm, called \emph{\textbf{F}ederated \textbf{R}ank \textbf{L}earning} (\Name{}), to address the issues of robustness to poisoning and communication efficiency in existing FL algorithms.
+We argue that a core reason for the susceptibility of existing FL algorithms to poisoning is the large continuous space of values in their model updates.
+Hence, in \Name{}, we use ranks of edges of a randomly initialized neural network contributed by collaborating clients to find a global ranking and then use a subnetwork based only on the top edges.
+Use of rankings in a fixed range restricts the space available to poisoning adversaries to craft malicious updates, and also allows \Name{} to reduce the communication cost.
 We show, both theoretically and empirically, that ranking based collaborative learning can effectively mitigate the robustness issue as well as reduce the communication costs involved.